bobshort4bobby4/Tom-Crean-pp1/README.md

   #### Lighthouse
   Each page of the website was tested using the Lighthouse tool included in the Chrome browser.
+  The lowest score using lighthouss was 88 for Performance which occured on the first loading of the Gallery page.
+It improved to low 90's on subsequent loads (I presume because images are cached ?).<br><br>
   ![Lighthouse](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/lighthouseresult1.png)
   <br><hr><br>
   #### W3C CSS Validator